nsh87/ehrcorral/docs/overview.rst

 William Taft Robinson, a potential match can be found with this Record.

-A standard set of names and their nicknames is included with EHRCorral, but one can be supplied to customize the algorithm to names from a different region.
-For example, instead of Bill and William, when dealing with records containing Hispanic and Western European names perhaps the European name Elizabeth should also be considered as Isabel, the accepted Spanish version of Elizabeth.
+A standard set of names and their nicknames is included with EHRCorral, but one can be supplied to customize the explosion to names from a different region.
+For example, instead of Bill and William, when dealing with records containing Hispanic and Western European names perhaps the European name Elizabeth should also be considered as Isabel, the accepted Spanish version of Elizabeth, for blocking purposes.

 Matching
 --------